Mayamariaruth/quizzing/README.md

 I utilized the Contrast grid by Eightshapes to test my color combos so the colors complied with the highest accessibility.

-I did not add the green and red text to the answer options after the user has selected an answer (I just added a thick green/red border) since they did not pass on the '#EF7A16' background as seen below.
+I did not add the green and red text to the answer options when its revealed if the answer is correct or incorrect (I just added a thick green/red border) since they did not pass on the '#EF7A16' background as seen below.

 ![Color](docs/screenshots/contrastgrid.png)